Content Security Policy in Next.js: Static Pages, Nonces, and Real‑World Trade‑Offs

 Search and Answer Engines Still Need the Page to Work

-CSP mistakes can look like security work while quietly breaking discovery.
+CSP mistakes can look like security work whilst quietly breaking discovery.

 If a policy blocks image CDN assets, structured data injection, preview scripts, consent behaviour, analytics, fonts, or browserside data requests, the visible page may still seem close enough during a quick check.
 The rendered output can still be weaker than intended.
 Images disappear.
 Layout shifts.
 Product or article context fails to load.
 Internal widgets stop exposing links.
 Monitoring loses the signal that would have shown the problem.

 Search engines and answer engines need stable rendered pages, not just strict headers.
-A CSP that improves security while damaging crawlable content, metadata, or structured data has not been designed carefully enough.
+A CSP that improves security whilst damaging crawlable content, metadata, or structured data has not been designed carefully enough.

 That does not mean weakening the policy whenever a vendor complains.
 It means checking important templates after enforcement: rendered text, canonical metadata, JSONLD parseability, images, forms, embeds, and routespecific scripts.
 Security controls should support the site's purpose, not accidentally obscure it.